redhat-developer/devspaces-chectl/CONTRIBUTING.md

 To create a workpace you can use [devfile](devfile.yaml):

 ```
-$ chectl workspace:start -f https://raw.githubusercontent.com/che-incubator/chectl/master/devfile.yaml
+$ crwctl workspace:start -f https://raw.githubusercontent.com/redhat-developer/codeready-workspaces-chectl/master/devfile.yaml
 ```

 > See more about [devfile](https://redhat-developer.github.io/devfile)

-After starting the workspace Theia will clone sources of `chectl` to `/projects/chectl` directory.
+After starting the workspace Theia will clone sources of `crwctl` to `/projects/crwctl` directory.

-`chectl` is written in TypeScript.
+`crwctl` is written in TypeScript.
 For its development there is a dedicated `dev` container which has preinstalled software for comfortable development.
-That allows the developer to build, test and launch `chectl` inside the container.
+That allows the developer to build, test and launch `crwctl` inside the container.

 You workspace is initialized with a list of commands described in the [devfile](devfile.yaml) in `commands` section.
 Those command allow you to:
 - build